DeborahAkp/Portfolio/SQL/Project 3/README.md

 __Customer Analysis__
 1. How many new customers were acquired each year and what is the customer retention rate?
-2. Which customers generate the highest sales?
-3. What is the average order value and quantity per customer?
+2. What is the average order value and quantity per customer?
-4. How does customer behavior differ across different markets?
+3. How does customer behavior differ across different markets?
-5. Are there any notable customer segments that have experienced significant growth or decline?
+4. Are there any notable customer segments that have experienced significant growth or decline?

 __Operational Efficiency Analysis__
 1. What is the average shipping cost and order processing time for each shipping mode?